RobbeVermeire/BachelorClass2018/Documentation/Setting up/Setting up oculus GO dev environment.md

 8. Back on the welcome screen, click **Configure** on the bottom right, and then **Project Defaults > Project Structure**.

-9. Here you’ll the file paths for the SDK, JDK and NDK.
+9. Here you’ll see the file paths for the **SDK**, **JDK** and **NDK**.
 Copy these down in a text editor, we’ll need these shortly.

 Now you will need to set your “environment variables”:

 10. On your Windows machine, search for “Environment Variables”.
 This should take you to **Control Panel > System Properties**.
 Go to the **Advanced Tab**, then to the **Environment Variables** button in the lower right.

-11. In the top section, add or modify the following variables:
+11. In the top section, add or modify the following variables as you wrote down in the text editor:
     > Add or modify the environment variable **JAVA_HOME** to the JDK location.

     > Add or modify the environment variable **ANDROID_HOME** to the Android SDK location.